elsheikh21/car-racing-ppo/docs/proximal-policy-gradient.md

 ## Introduction

 - We are working on policy updating for best rewards same as TRPO but without conjugate gradient
+- As well as, its main idea is to avoid having too large policy updates.
+  - How?
+By using a ratio that tells us the difference between our new and old policy update, added to, clipping this ratio
+- It also introduces the training agent by running `K` epochs of gradient descent over sampling mini-batches
 - it has 2 forms:

   - KL Penalty version